Finding a Top Financial Advisor Firm in Virginia

 For this list, we considered only U.S. Securities and Exchange Commission (SEC)-registered financial advisor firms that have their main offices in Virginia.
 The SEC is a federal organization, which means its advisors are forced to abide by fiduciary duty, ensuring that they must act in your best financial interests by law.
 Three stipulations removed a firm from this list: if it didn’t manage individual accounts, if it didn’t have financial planning offerings or if it did have disciplinary issues on file with the SEC.
 What’s leftover is listed below, in order of the most assets under management (AUM) to the very least.

 Mason Investment Advisory Services

-Mason Investment Advisory Services, based in Reston, ranks first on our list of the top Virginia financial advisor firms with $6.97 billion in assets under management (AUM).
-The firm’s team, which includes 27 advisors, has a diverse array of certifications.
+Mason Investment Advisory Services ranks first on our list of the top Virginia financial advisor firms with more than $6 billion in assets under management (AUM).
+The Reston-based financial advisor firm’s team, which includes 27 advisors, has a diverse array of certifications.
 In total, there are 13 certified financial planners (CFPs), five chartered financial analysts (CFAs), two accredited investment fiduciaries (AIFs), two certified public accountants (CPAs), one certified public accountant/personal financial specialist (CPA/PFS), one chartered life underwriter (CLU), one chartered financial consultant (ChFC) and one chartered retirement planning counselor (CRPC).